Costs, Terms and Conditions

 Yes, it can.
 That’s why every e-bike battery is lockable.
 The battery is the most expensive single item on an electric bike and the cells (the inside of the battery) can be used in many applications, which makes them a desirable item for thieves.
 On eZee bikes, the rear wheel lock key is connected to the battery key which means that every time you lock the bike, you are forced to lock the battery as well.

 What should I do if the bike breaks down or has a puncture while using it?

-For members of the AA, you can use their AA Roadservice and they will assist you.
-They won’t pick you up if you have a flat battery, but they will assist you if you have a break down.
+For members of the AA, you can use their AA Roadservice and they will assist you if you have a breakdown but they don’t assist you up if you have a flat battery.
 Depending on your membership, they can even take you home.
+Find more info here: https://www.aa.co.nz/membership/ebikes/.
 Terms and conditions apply.
-Find more info here: https://www.aa.co.nz/membership/ebikes/.

-Depending on where you are, we can go and meet you and try to fix the bike.
-Our details are on the stickers on the bike so you just need to call us and, if it’s possible, we will go and help you out.
+Alternatively, depending on where you are we can go and meet you and try to fix the bike.
+Our details are on the stickers on the bike so you just need to call us and, if possible, we will go and help you out.
 This service has a cost though that you will need to agree to.
 Fortunately, it has never happened.
 Otherwise, you can lock your bike in a safe place and we will collect it and fix it.
 We’re working on a key management system so we can have a copy of each key of your bikes.